-- 1. Select Attribute Manager from the Tools band on the Home ribbon or use the Ctrl-A keyboard shortcut. - 2.
-Remove any existing filters and/or attributes using the Buttons. - 3.
-Select the Colour tab and click on the Add an Attribute button.
-A new colour row is added under the default colour row and is coloured red. - 4.
+- Select the Colour tab and click on the Add an Attribute button.

+A new colour row is added under the default colour row and is coloured red. - 2.
 Double-click on the New Colour entry to assign a name for the attribute (ie. High Cu) and then click Enter.
-Make sure that the High Cu row is highlighted (in blue) and that a red circle with "High Cu" is also displayed in the top right of the Attribute Manager window. - 5.
+Make sure that the High Cu row is highlighted (in blue) and that a red circle with "High Cu" is also displayed in the top right of the Attribute Manager window. - 3.
 Select the Shape tab and click on the Add an Attribute button.
 Change the shape to a triangle.
-Select the row so it is highlighted in blue. - 6.
+Select the row so it is highlighted in blue. - 4.
 Repeat the process in the Size tab by making a new entry with a size of 10 and selecting this row.